 These ratings can help choose an insurance company that will be most likely to have the financial assets to pay all their claims.

 What does the future look like?

-According to the experts, insurance rates will continue to increase for the time being.
+According to the experts, motorcoach insurance, and insurance in general, rates will continue to increase for the time being.

 Be as prepared as you can.